 A little fellow follows me.

-I know I dare
+I know I dare not go astray

 For fear he’ll go the self same way.